shljessie/text-tactile/README.md

 ## Interaction Elements and Sonification (Coming Soon)

 ### Interaction Guide
 AltCanvas features a robust set of interactions, allowing users to navigate tiles and control object placement with keyboard commands.
+For current explanations, please refer to the code.
 Future documentation will include:

 - **Detailed Command Descriptions**: Breakdown of each command, including keyboard shortcuts and intended actions.
 - **Navigation and Positioning**: Explanation of tile-based spatial navigation and radar scan functionality.